Shakti-Hexate/FYERS_Trading_Engine/README.md

    - Paste your API key, secret key, and other login credentials in `credentials.h`.

 3. **Refresh Token Management**:
-   - The `data/refresh_token.txt` file stores the refresh token, which is used to generate the access token.
+   - The `refresh_token.txt` file stores the refresh token, which is used to generate the access token.
    - The refresh token expires every 15 days.
 When it expires, follow these steps:
      - Delete the `refresh_token.txt` file.
      - Generate a fresh auth code manually from the FYERS portal.